 Phyllis Maza Parker

-Phyllis Maza Parker is a shareholder at Berger Montague.
-She concentrates her practice primarily on complex securities class action litigation, representing both individual and institutional investors.
+Phyllis Maza Parker, a Shareholder, concentrates her practice primarily on complex securities class action litigation, representing both individual and institutional investors.
 Her practice also includes commercial litigation.

 Ms. Parker served on the team as co-lead counsel for the Class in In re Xcel Energy, Inc. Securities Litigation (D. Minn.).
 The case, which settled for $80 million, was listed among the 100 largest securities class action settlements in the United States since the enactment of the 1933-1934 Securities Acts.
 Among other cases, she has also served as co-lead counsel in In re Reliance Group Holdings, Inc. Securities Litigation ($15 million settlement); In re The Loewen Group, Inc. Securities Litigation ($6 million settlement); as lead counsel in In re Veeco Instruments Inc. Securities Litigation ($5.5 million settlement on the eve of trial); as co-lead counsel in In re Nuvelo, Inc. Securities Litigation ($8.9 million settlement); and, most recently, as co-lead counsel in Coady v.
 Perry, et al. (IndyMac Bancorp, Inc.) ($6.5 million settlement).